CtrlK

 Specificity

-Names the domain (AI agent development) and mentions some actions/concepts (building autonomous agents, multi-agent systems, agent orchestration), but doesn't list concrete specific actions like 'create agent workflows', 'define agent roles', or 'configure agent communication'.
+Names the domain (AI agent development) and some actions (building autonomous agents, multi-agent systems, agent orchestration), but these are more like categories than concrete specific actions.
+It doesn't list granular tasks like 'define agent roles', 'configure tool usage', or 'set up agent communication pipelines'.

 2 / 3